cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-3.md

 <h2 id="ith-order-approx">$i$-th Order Letter Approximation of English Text</h2>
 <a href="#TOC">Back to Table of Contents</a>

-We begin to examine how Claude Shannon formed a mathematical process (and model) demonstrating how English words and text can be approximated and carried out by machines.
+We begin to examine how Claude Shannon formed a mathematical process demonstrating how English words and text can be approximated and carried out by machines.
 We only consider letter approximations up to third order to demonstrate a point: with each increase in order, we start to form letter combinations that start to resemble words in English (or any other language).
 Finding probabilities of letters are important to this discussion.

 <h3 id="0th-order-approx">Zero Order Letter Approximation of English Text</h3>